Welcome to York

 Bottoms up!

-York has been named by TripAdvisor as Europe’s 5th best city and UK’s top food and wine destination.
+York has been named by TripAdvisor as Europe’s 5th best city and one of the UK’s top food and wine destinations.

 The home of chocolate

-Large Nestlé (Kit Kat, Smarties and Aero) and Terry (Chocolate Orange, All Gold) factories are located here.
+Large Nestlé (Kit Kat, Smarties and Aero) and Terry (Chocolate Orange, All Gold) factories are part of York's rich chocolate history.

 We have thousands of satisfied customers